kaka0910/MFogHub/README.md

 ![Fig1](https://github.com/kaka0910/MFogHub/blob/main/Figs/teaser.png)

-Fig1:Overview of MFogHub.
+Fig1: Overview of MFogHub.
 Right: MFogHub collects data from 15 marine fog-prone regions worldwide, captured by 6 geostationary satellites.
 Middle: Data for each region-satellite pair is organized in a cube-stream structure with dimensions of “timestamp-spectral band-latitude-longitude.”
 MFogHub includes 21 cube-streams in total, each with corresponding masks, supporting both detection and forecasting tasks.
 Left: MFogHub enables unique evaluations of model generalization across multiple regions and satellite.

 ## Introduction